Ray Meagher: Television

-He first appeared on television as host of the late night ABC folk music programme Around Folk in June–August 1973.
+Meagher first appeared on television as host of the late night ABC folk music programme Around Folk in June–August 1973.
 His first regular acting work on television was in the soap opera Number 96, briefly appearing as Fred Shrimpton in 1977.
+Meagher became "a much in demand character actor", with his early television roles including Matlock Police, Ben Hall, Rush, Certain Women, Pig in a Poke, The Restless Years, Glenview High, The Oracle, Kingswood Country, Cop Shop, Skyways, Sporting Chance, Holiday Island, and Bellamy.
 Subsequent television acting roles included three different roles as villains in Prisoner, including Geoff Butler between 1979 and 1980, Kurt Renner in 1984, and Ernest Craven in 1986.
-He also had two different guest starring roles in A Country Practice and substantial roles in several 1980s miniseries, including A Fortunate Life.
+He also had two different guest starring roles in A Country Practice and substantial roles in several 1980s miniseries.